 LOCATION STATUS SERVICE

 Senwabarwana: Main offices The centre provides all services and Fully operational

 serves as the main office of the

 municipality.

 Eldorado: Satellite office The traffic service is amongst municipal Semi-operational

 services decentralized to the Eldorado

 satellite office.

-Alldays: Satellite office The traffic service is amongst municipal semi -operational
+Alldays: Satellite office The traffic service is amongst municipal Fully operational

 services decentralized to the Eldorado

 satellite office.

+The traffic service will be amongst

+Harriswitch Satellite Office municipal services decentralized to the financial year

+Harriswitch satellite office.